aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/jspm-git.md

 <br>
 <br>

-3. Run the following command to install the PRO version of kendo and the aurelia-kendoui plugin:
+3. Run the following command to install the PRO version of kendo, the aurelia-kendoui plugin and the css plugin:
-`jspm install aurelia-kendoui-bridge kendo-ui=kendo:bower-kendo-ui`
+`jspm install aurelia-kendoui-bridge kendo-ui=kendo:bower-kendo-ui css`
 <br>

 4. Open `config.js` and add a couple of path mappings: